jmwanderer/audio_recorder/README.md

 sudo rm /lib/systemd/system/auto_record_server.service
 ```

+## Further Work

+There are a few areas where the audio recorder could likey use improvement.

+### Select an Audio Device

+The auto_record.py script opens the default sound input device.
+When run
+from a desktop environment, this is usually configured correctly.
+However
+when starting from systemd for an automatic boot, the script may pick the
+wrong device.
+A few to pass in a device name may be useful.

+### Criteria to Start Recordings

+The criteria for starting a recording is very simplistic.
+There may be better
+ways to detect when to start the recording.

+### Convert WAVE Files to MP3

+WAVE files are large and require a great deal of storage.
+Any application
+that collects a significant number of hours of recording would benefit
+from a feature that converts WAVE files to MP3 files.

+### Cotrol Calibration via Web Browser

+Once the auto recording script is configured to start on boot, it is
+inconvenient to run a calibration.
+You need to stop the service, run the
+calibraiton from the command line, and then restart the service.
+It would
+be useful to invoke calibration via the web server interface.

+It also isn't clear that the environments running at boot time and
+from the command line are the same and would produce the same
+calibration values.

 ## Graphing Sound Files

 It is facinating to look at sound files graphically to understand the nature